PyeongChang 2018 Winter Olympics medal count

-Here's all the gold, silver and bronze medals that have been handed out at the 2018 Winter Olympics.
+Here's all the gold, silver and bronze medals that have been handed out at the 2018 Winter Olympics in PyeongChang.

-The third full day of Olympic events saw Team USA add two more medals to its count, but Norway remains the leader overall, with Germany hoarding the gold.
+The United States added two more medals to their haul in PyeongChang, with Chloe Kim taking gold in the women's half pipe and Arielle Gold joining her on the podium for bronze.
+After four days of the Winter Games, the United States has six medals and sits sixth overall in the medal count.

-Monday's seven events in South Korea saw six different nations come away with first-place finishes.
-It was a banner day for Canada, which picked up its first two gold medals thanks to terrific performances in the figure skating team event and a dominant showing from Mikaël Kingsbury in the men's freestyle skiing moguls.
-The Canadians added a silver in the women's slopestyle snowboard courtesy of Laurie Blouin and are fourth in the medal count.
+Norway continues the lead with 11 total medals.
+The Netherlands is tied with Canada for second with 10 medals each, respectively.

 For a current tally of all the medals, check out our live tracker right here.